 World War II and Changes Following the War

 During World War II, the radio once again fulfilled an important role for both the U.S. and the U.K. With the help of journalists, radio relayed news of the war to the public.
-It was also a rallying source and was used by the government to gain public support.
+It was also a rallying source and was used by the government to gain public support for the war.
 In the U.K. it became the primary source of information after the shut-down of television stations.
 The way in which radio was used also changed the world after World War II.
-While it had been a source of entertainment in the form of serial programs, it began to focus more on playing the music of the time.
-The "Top-40" in music became popular and the target audience went from families to pre-teens up to adults in their mid-thirties.
+While radio had previously been a source of entertainment in the form of serial programs, after the war it began to focus more on playing the music of the time.
+The "Top-40" in music became popular during this period and the target audience went from families to pre-teens up to adults in their mid-thirties.
 Music and radio continued to rise in popularity until they became synonymous with one another.
 FM radio stations began to overtake the original AM stations, and new forms of music, such as rock and roll, began to emerge.

 The Present and Future of Radio

 Today, radio has become much more than Tesla or Marconi could have ever imagined.
-Traditional radios and radio broadcasting have steadily become a thing of the past.
-Instead it has steadily evolved with more satellite radio and Internet radio stations.
+Traditional radios and radio broadcasting have become a thing of the past.
+Instead, radio has steadily evolved to keep up with current technology, with satellite and streaming internet stations gaining popularity.
 Radios are found not only in homes, but they are also a staple in vehicles.
 In addition to music, radio talk shows have also become a popular option for many.
-On the two-way radios front, digital two-way radios allow for one-to-one communication that is typically encrypted.
+On the two-way radios front, newer digital two-way radios allow for one-to-one communication that is typically encrypted for improved security.
+Short-range radios have improved communications at worksites and handheld radios have become essential in sports, television production and even commercial airline operations.

 - Timeline of Radio and Television History